 Spinderella Soap #12 Sand Castle Shrine by Minaz Jantz read & view more illustrations here |

-Its been a beneficial year for my creative pursuits by getting out of my comfort zones to connect with other local volunteers & participants who all helped to exhilarate my creative soul!
+It's been a beneficial year for my creative pursuits, having stepped out of my comfort zone to connect with other local volunteers & participants who all helped to exhilarate my creative soul!
 Minaz

 No comments :